ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 ### Day 7
 Comments ex ante:
-- My god this is a hard problem, I spent like 2 hours looking up how trees work and I still don't know where to start
+- I spent like 2 hours looking up how trees work and I still don't know how to do this
 - Finals getting into higher gear so I think I will push this and all the days up to the 14th until I go home for winter break.
+- I'll ask my mom for help